 Goldsmiths’ Centre for Cultural Studies is a postgraduate teaching and research centre, with a small number (7.5) of academic staff.
 A great deal of our research is in writing substantial works in cultural theory.
 In the past year we have published books such as Luciana Parisi’s Contagious Architecture (MIT Press 2013), Matthew Fuller’s co-authored Evil Media (MIT Press 2012), and Scott Lash’s co-authored China Constructing Capitalism (Routledge 2013).
 Bernard Stiegler, probably the world’s leading media philosopher with some 20 books to his credit, has been a part-time professor at the CCS for a half decade.
-Wang Hui, author of a number of books at Harvard and Verso, and a leading Chinese cultural and political theorist is joining our staff as a .5 professor in September 2014.
 The work of Julia Ng, who joined our staff after completing a post-doc at Harvard, draws on archival work in path-breaking articles on Mathematics and Literature in the context of Walter Benjamin’s encounter with Gershom Scholem in journals like MLN (Modern Language Notes).
 Cultural Theory is thus a key focus of the centre and like all our research feeds directly into teaching.

 We are engaged in practice and design-based research; for example the work of Graham Harwood, whose politically-infused conceptual and media art is commissioned by Tate and collected by Centre Pompidou amongst others, exemplifies art as a form of enquiry.
 We develop research with computer scientists, statisticians, architects, artists, global NGOs and urban planners.
 We see research not just as analysis but as making.
 We see it, at the same time, as a political intervention in an expanded mode of action research.
 Our research “outcomes” are texts, technological art, novels, software, architecture/planning interventions, historical and literary texts, contributions to zine cultures, blogs and online forms, as well as books.
 We work in the areas of postcolonial study, philosophy, software studies, critical theory, subaltern studies, new media, technology and creativity.

-The Centre for Cultural Studies has a focused research specialism in emerging global geo-politics as evidenced by John Hutnyk’s research on diasporic South Asian media forms, music and film, Scott Lash’s research on China, and Bhaskar Mukhopadhyay’s work on vernacular globalisation and the invention of markets in India.
+The Centre for Cultural Studies has a focused research specialism in emerging global geo-politics as evidenced by Scott Lash’s research on China, and Bhaskar Mukhopadhyay’s work on vernacular globalisation and the invention of markets in India.

 We host the Digital Culture Unit, which brings together researchers at the Centre who have a special expertise in digital culture in the broadest sense.
 Here the focus of our research is using empirical, inventive and speculative methods to take part in and understand the changes computing is making to all forms of life.
 We have one of the highest concentrations of internationally-reputed scholars in the digital culture field in the UK making it ideal for both Masters and Doctoral students aiming to work in a research intensive environment.